att/sessionOffload/doc/SmartNIC_Arch.md

 # Generic SmartNIC Architecture for OpenOffload

 ## Overview
 The following presents a generic SmartNIC architecture for OpenOffload and its interaction with an applicaiton.
-To make discussion of the architecture and the interaction between the application and the SmartNIC ore relevant, we use information from a Palo Alto (PAN) vFirewall integration in the example.
+To make discussion of the architecture and the interaction between the application and the SmartNIC more relevant, we use information from a Palo Alto (PAN) vFirewall integration in the example.
 The steps in the packet flow are presented to help SmartNIC developers design their implementations.

 ## Setup with virtual functions (VF)
 The firewall is connected to the SmartNIC through three virtual functions.
 The first two are for the data path interfaces.
 The third is used as a control channel to the SmartNIC.